Click on "Design" in the Menu to the left.

 Beta 2 receptors are located on smooth muscle.
 The relationship between E (hormonal) / NE (neurological) activation and the response of the cell is inverse -- activity (muscle tone) of the cell is decreased.
 Beta 2 receptors are located on smooth muscle in:

-The model shows relaxation of the circular smooth muscle in the bronchial tree is due to epinephrine -- note the lack of innervation at this location.
+The model shows relaxation of the circular smooth muscle in the bronchial tree is due to epinephrine -- note the lack of innervation at this location thus NE is not indicated.
 Beta 2 receptors are also on small coronary arterioles thus increasing hormonally induced blood flow within the musculature of the heart.
 These receptors are the primary receptor in skeletal muscles arteries resulting in enhanced blood flow especially when epinephrine is present.

-Inspection of the main model to determine which arteries have alpha 1 sites and which have beta 2 sites.
+The model shows which arteries have alpha 1 sites and which have beta 2 sites.
 Remember that epinephrine is the best activator of B2 sites.

-Also notice there are beta 3 (B3)receptors on the smooth muscle cells of the urinary bladder that decrease their tone in response to receptor activation allowing increased filling.
+The 'rare' beta 3 (B3) receptors on the smooth muscle cells of the urinary bladder decrease muscle tone in response to receptor activation thus enabling increased filling.

-The main model illustrates several organs in the head: the vessels of the oral and nasal mucosae, the iris of the eye and salivary glands.
+The model illustrates several organs in the head: arteries of the oral and nasal mucosae, the iris of the eyes and salivary glands.

 Sympathetic nerves arising from the superior cervical ganglion innervate the encircling smooth muscle of these arteries.
 Norepinephrine activated alpha 1 receptors cause the cells to increase their tone and decrease blood flow.
-Epinephrine is especially potent in further increasing this tone resulting in additional vasoconstriction.
+Epinephrine, from the adrenal medulla, is especially potent in further increasing this tone resulting in additional vasoconstriction.
 The result is 'dry mouth' and 'ease of nasal air flow' that is part of the 'fight-or-flight' response characteristic of a high level of sympathetic activity.
 Notice there is no parasympathetic innervation at this site.

 Click on 'Model' for larger view.

-The detailed physiological processes involved in saliva production are a 'hot topic' of research as of this writing.
-Salivary glands have flask-shaped acini of glandular cells that secrete amylase and/or mucus, along with fluid the consistency of blood plasma, into the hollow centers.
-The walls of the ducts have 'duct cells' that modify the composition of the passing saliva.
-Both divisions of the ANS are involved in the behavior of these glands.
+The above insert also depicts a functional unit of a salivary gland.
+Salivary glands have flask-shaped acini of glandular cells with M3 receptors and 'duct cells' with B1 receptors.
+The 'acini cells' secrete amylase and/or mucus, along with fluid the consistency of blood plasma, into their hollow centers.
+The 'duct cells' modify the composition of the passing saliva.
+Both divisions of the ANS are involved in the behavior of these glands ... the acini are activated by the PSNS while the duct cells are activated by the SNS.

 Saliva is constantly produced because both divisions are always working simultaneously.
 The volume and consistency of the saliva depends on which division predominates at the given moment.